Types of Steel Beams in UK Construction: UB, UC, RSJ and Beyond - Rackerman

 In practice, the structural engineer's drawings or beam schedule will clearly state whether a UB or UC is required, along with the nominal size and steel grade.

-UB and UC cover most residential and commercial steelwork, but two other section types appear regularly enough on UK drawings that it's worth knowing what they are.
+UB and UC cover most residential and commercial steelwork, but a few other section types appear regularly enough on UK drawings that it's worth knowing what they are.

 PFC — Parallel Flange Channel